Dominikwigh/python-math/README.md

 # Maths Game #
 ---
-Maths game is a python terminal game, which has been devoloped using Gitpod and deployed uon Heroku.
+Maths game is a python terminal game, which has been devoloped using Gitpod and deployed on Heroku.

 Users have the chance to practice their math.
-They will able to practice, "addition", "multiplication" and "subtraction".
+They will be able to practice, "addition", "multiplication" and "subtraction".
-When completing a challange the user gets a answer if correct/ incorrect when correct there also will be a time to show how long it took for the user to anser the question.
+When completing a challange the user gets a answer if correct/ incorrect.

 folder/image.png
 ---
 ## Instructions on how to play ##

 The maths game is a simple terminal game designed to test users knowledge.
-There is four options to choose from to play.
+There are four options to choose from to play.
-At the start of the game you are presented by a title wit the text of "Welcome to math practice.
+At the start of the game you are presented by a title with the text of "Welcome to math practice".
 Below the title is a text of "Enter your name to start the game" for the user to enter their name and then start the game. on the next part the user is greeted and have the options to choose what to play.
 When the user has selected a game they then get a question and have to answer, either if its correct or incorrect the user gets the result after they have put in a answer.
-They are also provided with a time of how log it took them to answer the question, but only if they get it right.
+They are also provided with a time of how long it took them to answer the question, but only if they get it right.
-Either if its corrcet or incorrect they are provided with playing again.
+To play agin the user has to run the program.

 ---
 ## Project Goals ##